How to Use A CDN with WooCommerce

 When you use a CDN service, it’s the IP address of the CDN service that the browser receives.

-Step 3: Send request to the CDN server
+- Request is sent to the CDN server

 Once the browser gets the IP address of the CDN server, the browser sends a request for data to the CDN server.